The Poor Traveler Itinerary Blog

 The city is also famous for its glass craftsmanship and music box industry!
 Hence, a visit to a glassware or musicbox store or museum is almost always part of the itinerary.

-If you can’t do it DIY-style, Klook offers a day tour of Otaru from Sapporo Station Bus Terminal.
+If you can’t do it DIY-style, you’ll find offers online of day tour to Otaru from Sapporo Station Bus Terminal.
 The tour guide speaks Japanese, but there are multilingual audio guides available for English-speakers.

 CHECK RATES OR RESERVE HERE